-Prior to project registration., Forest Owners must hold an Assembly. to discuss the themes addressed in this section.
+Prior to project registration61, Forest Owners must hold an Assembly62 to discuss the themes addressed in this section.
 Provisions must be made to ensure non-Spanish speaking participants can understand the material and communicate during assemblies.
-Assemblies must be announced in a manner to ensure that the information reaches all community members, including vulnerable groups like women, and young people.
+Assemblies must be announced in a manner to ensure that the information reaches all community members, including vulnerable groups like women, avecindados63 and young people.
 The Assembly Acts and proof of the Assembly (through photographs or signatures) must be included in the Project Report.

-These assemblies must adhere to proper notification, participation, and documentation requirements in the section on notification, participation, and documentation below.
+These assemblies must adhere to proper notification, participation, and documentation requirements in section 3.9.